printing Print

 (1) "Emergency judge" means the judge assigned to perform the duties of emergency judge specified by any local rule or procedure adopted by the Court,

-(3) "Emergency matter" means a matter of such a nature that the delay in hearing it that would result from its being treated as any other matter would cause serious and irreparable harm to one or more of the parties to the proceeding if requests for continuances or leave to file briefs or interrogatories in excess of the limits prescribed by these rules will normally be entertained as emergency matters only during the summer sessions, and
+(3) "Emergency matter" means a matter of such a nature that the delay in hearing it that would result from its being treated as any other matter would cause serious and irreparable harm to one or more of the parties to the proceeding if requests for continuances or leave to file briefs or interrogatories in excess of the limits prescribed by these rules will normally be entertained as emergency matters only during the summer sessions.

 (b) Duties of Emergency Judge.
 The emergency judge is responsible for hearing all emergency matters not previously assigned to a judge of this Court that arise outside of the regular business hours of the Court, except for discovery motions as set forth in subsection (c) below.

-(1) petitions for admission brought by attorneys wishing to be admitted to practice before the Court;
+(1) petitions for admission brought by attorneys wishing to be admitted to practice before the Court; and

-Amended 06/19/2001, 04/01/2002, 05/11/2009, 12/22/2015, and 03/22/2019
+Amended 06/19/2001, 04/01/2002, 05/11/2009, 12/22/2015, 03/22/2019, and 04/24/2025

 Note: The court does not control nor can it guarantee the accuracy, relevance, timeliness, or completeness of this information.
 Neither is it intended to endorse any view expressed nor reflect its importance by inclusion in this site.